liuraym5/CSC373/notes/np-intro.md

 ### NP-hard

-A language $L$ that satisfies property 2, but not neessarily 1 is considered NP-hard
+A language $L$ that satisfies property 2, but not necessarily 1 is considered NP-hard

 ---

 We can cast an optimization problem as a decision problem by adding a bound on the value we are optimizing.
-If an optimizaiton problem is easy, then its related decision problem is also easy, and if a decision problem is hard, then so is the optimization problem.
+If an optimization problem is easy, then its related decision problem is also easy, and if a decision problem is hard, then so is the optimization problem.